kshutkin/slimlib/injector/README.md

 3. Is it good for nodejs applications?

-- only in some edge cases, please use singletons / factories / something else if possible
+- only in some edge cases, please use singletons/factories/something else if possible

 # License